Andrey Motovilovets: Parliamentary activity

 Motovilovets has been one of the most active IX convocation deputies of the Verkhovna Rada.
-As of October, 2021, he participated in 227 plenary sessions out of 232 that were held.
-As a person having the right of legislative initiative, deputy Motovilovets has drafted 147 legislative proposals for consideration in the Parliament.
+As of October 2021, he participated in 227 plenary sessions out of 232 that were held.
+As a person having the right of legislative initiative, Deputy Motovilovets has drafted 147 legislative proposals for consideration in the Parliament.
 Twenty three of them were passed and became laws.

-As member of the Verkhovna Rada Committee on Finance, Tax and Customs policy, Motovilovets took part in formation of the law On state regulating of activities organizing and conducting gambling games.
+As a member of the Verkhovna Rada Committee on Finance, Tax and Customs policy, Motovilovets took part in the formation of the law On state regulating of activities organizing and conducting gambling games.
 He supported passing the law, believing that the latter would “provide transparent rules for business and gamblers” and would as well fill the state budget.
 Throughout the first year of the law on purchasing licenses being in force, the state budget was filled by a sum surpassing 1 billion hryvna.